DOI-USGS/ghsc-esi-shakemap/doc_source/manual4_0/sg_architecture.rst

 ========

-ShakeMap v4 is designed to allow flexibility in the organization of computing resources. :num:`Figure #architecture-overview` illustrates an idealized implementation where data preparation, processing, and rendering all take place within separate computational units.
+ShakeMap v4 is designed to allow flexibility in the organization of computing resources. :numref:`architecture-overview` illustrates an idealized implementation where data preparation, processing, and rendering all take place within separate computational units.
 The processing sequence starts when an earthquake is identified and a decision is made to produce a